About

 Other sightings

-• There’s been a couple of sightings of Water Rail at the Draper hide.
+• Still lots of sightings of Water Rail, mainly at the Ashby viewing platform.

 Contact Rye Meads